mhavey/marklogic/uml2es/tutorials/dmui.md

 ![Step 1 - folder structure](images/dmui_setup1.png)

 After setting up the hub, you copied UML2ES source code into the project.
 To conclude the setup, deploy that code!
-It is easiest to run this via Gradle. by running the following from the command line.
-Make sure to run this from your dmHub project folder.
-Before running it, edit gradle.properties to supply values for mlUsername and mlPassword.
+First, edit edit gradle.properties to supply values for mlUsername and mlPassword.
+Then, from the command line, run the following gradle command; make sure to run this from your dmHub project folder.

 ./gradlew -i mlReloadModules